 Best natural remedies to reduce bloat

 We’ve asked you to avoid sugar, so here’s the first remedy to reduce your bloat.
-Dark chocolate will help you get rid of bloat while still satisfying your sweet tooth.
+Dark chocolate will help you eliminate bloat while still satisfying your sweet tooth.
 Dark chocolate contains bacteria that are anti-inflammatory and beneficial to the body.
 It is produced during the fermentation and processing of dark chocolate.

-This green veggie superfood serves as a natural diuretic (a material that causes you to pee), assisting in the absorption of water and waste to reduce pain and bloat.
+This green veggie superfood serves as a natural diuretic (a material that causes you to pee), assisting in absorbing water and waste to reduce pain and bloat.

 Prebiotics are found in dandelion greens.
-And, while they may be a little more difficult to find than asparagus (another prebiotic), you can take capsule form instead.
-Dandelion greens are highly nutrient rich and have been used medicinally for years as an anti-inflammatory.
-The dandelion root stimulates the development of gastric enzymes, making it an excellent digestive aid, while the greens serve as a diuretic.
+And while they may be a little more difficult to find than asparagus (another prebiotic), you can take capsule form instead.
+Dandelion greens are highly nutrient-rich and have been used medicinally for years as an anti-inflammatory.
+In addition, the dandelion root stimulates the development of gastric enzymes, making it an excellent digestive aid, while the greens serve as a diuretic.

-While this is a powerful herb, supplementing with oregano oil for a short period of time can help reduce bloating.
-It is antibacterial and aids in the elimination of harmful or pathogenic bacteria in the stomach.
-In small doses, it can also help flush out high levels of healthy bacteria and yeast.
+While this is a powerful herb, supplementing with oregano oil for a short period can help reduce bloating.
+In addition, it is antibacterial and aids in the elimination of harmful or pathogenic bacteria in the stomach.
+Small doses can also help flush out high levels of healthy bacteria and yeast.

-Ginger, is anti-inflammatory and a powerful digestive aid.
+Ginger is an anti-inflammatory and powerful digestive aid.
 It’s also very easy to incorporate into your daily diet.
-New ginger can be added to smoothies and salad dressings.
-If you’re a tea love, it’s a great addition or sipping it in a ginger lemonade for extra bloat-fighting strength.
+For example, new ginger can be added to smoothies and salad dressings.
+If you’re a tea lover, it’s a great addition, or sipping it in a ginger lemonade for extra bloat-fighting strength.

-Green tea has been shown to reduce belly bloat as well as increase metabolism.
+Green tea has been shown to reduce belly bloat and increase metabolism.
 However, don’t opt for ice tea or green tea frappe that contains a ton of sugar.
 Warm, hot green tea is anti-inflammatory and does not cause gas, as some other caffeinated beverages do.